 A curiosity in the cultural background behind the music she plays led Sarah Stone to baroque cello and viola da gamba.
-This season, Sarah performs around the country with Seraphic Fire, Washington National Cathedral, House of Time, Repast Baroque, Trinity Baroque Orchestra, and New York Baroque Incorporated.
-She returns to Montreal’s Bourgie Concert Hall with Trinity Wall Street to perform Bach Cantatas, and bringing early music into the classroom, she will play in over 60 New York City and Connecticut public schools this year through the outreach program of The American Classical Orchestra.
-Recent seasons have included performances of Handel's Radamisto with Opera Lafayette and Vivaldi Double Cello Concerto on tour with Apollo's Fire.
+Starting March 19th, 2020 Sarah has been recording a Bach Chorale a day from her NYC apartment as the city sheltered in place, a solo project that she calls Bach Everyday.
+After over 200 days, her ritual of recording and sharing these chorales has been featured in the Washington Post, The Greene Space (WNYC), and Early Music America.
+In 2019 and 2020, she brought early music into the classroom, playing in New York City and Connecticut public schools through the outreach program of The American Classical Orchestra.
+Recent seasons have included performances in the Kennedy Center with Opera Lafayette and Vivaldi Double Cello Concerto on tour with Apollo's Fire.
+Sarah performs around the country with Seraphic Fire, Washington National Cathedral, Repast Baroque, Trinity Baroque Orchestra, and New York Baroque Incorporated.
 During the summer months, Sarah is a part of Teatro Nuovo, performing unconducted bel canto operas, and travels to Portland, Maine, where she makes music in unconventional venues as a part of The Portland Bach Experience.